Skip to content

 Ultra Scalable Wireless Access

 The USWA project investigates approaches to combine low latency, high reliability and dynamically meshed network topologies for wireless technologies in 6G.
 For this purpose, different wireless technologies are studied with respect to media access, applicable protocols and advanced signal processing.
-RFmondial focuses on the investigation of DECT-2020 NR, which is currently used for 5G, yet also offers potential for applications in 6G with its increased performance requirements.
+RFmondial focuses on the investigation of DECT NR+, which is currently used for 5G, yet also offers potential for applications in 6G with its increased performance requirements.
 As a platform, both the System-in-Package solutions from Nordic Semiconductor's NRF91 series, as well as a Software-Defined-Radio implementation developed in cooperation with the project partner Leibniz Universität Hannover are used.
 For latency and reliability optimization, RFmondial evaluates advanced aspects of the DECT-2020 NR standard such as short symbol lengths, complex MIMO modes and their interaction with mesh functionality on the Data Link and Network Layer.

 Previous research projects